feffi/iOS-Ingress/README.md

 iOS Ingress
 ===========

-Google's AR Game Ingress port for iOS
+Fully playable Google's AR Game Ingress port for iOS

+Newest IPA can be downloaded here: https://www.dropbox.com/s/q28f2bj2bgt2vxj/Ingress.ipa You need to be developer or have jailbreak to install it.

 TODO
 ----